kangks/cdk-constructs/firewall-distributed-vpc/README.md

 # AWS Firewall Construct

-A simple AWS VPC Firewall with one stateless rule and one stateful rule to meet the AWS Config Network Firewall Conformance
+A simple AWS VPC Firewall with one stateless rule and one stateful rule to meet the AWS Config Network Firewall Conformance.

+Stateful rules group can be further extend with Suricata rules as text file

 ## Stateless rule group